'It's Really Unfortunate': Students In Anne Arundel County React To News Of Postponed Homecoming Dances

 Baltimore County decided to cancel homecoming dances and indoor pep rallies this year.

-Baltimore City Public School officials said the district hasn’t made a decision yet.READ MORE: Baltimore Rowing Club Receives Grant to Get More Student-Athletes of Color Involved
+Baltimore City Public School officials said the district hasn’t made a decision yet.READ MORE: U.S. Customs Officers Warn Against Bringing Marijuana To BWI Airport

+In Carroll County, school officials say homecoming dances will resume this fall and the dances will be outdoors.
+According to Carey Gaddis, the communications officer for Carroll County public schools, “because it is outside, students will not have to wear masks.”

 Harford and Howard Counties will have homecoming dances with efforts to prevent the virus from spreading.